valeriadamante/HH_bbtautau/docs/hh_bbtautau.md

 This has to be run after AnaTupleTask but **not necessairly** after AnaCacheTupleTask, if the variable to plot is not stored inside AnaCacheTuples.

-These task will produce histograms with observables that need to be specified inside the `Analysis/tasks.py` file, specifically inside the `vars_to_plot` list.
+These task will produce histograms with observables that need to be specified inside the `Analysis/tasks.py` file or `user_custom.yaml` , specifically inside the `vars_to_plot` list.

 The tasks to run are the following: